How to Resit Your A Levels: Everything You Need to Know

 As you’re probably already aware, A Levels are a pretty big deal.
 In the UK, they’re the usual pathway to a university education.
 If you’ve received your results and opted not to attend university, you may think resitting is a waste of time.
 But before you write off your A Level career altogether, consider that potential employers, apprenticeship positions, and further training courses will all want to see your A Level scores before taking you on.

 If you’re still aiming to get into university, improved scores will give you the benefit of more choice and places on more esteemed courses.
+Even competitive Russell Group universities accept resit students, with most viewing retakes as a sign of commitment and resilience rather than a setback.

 Consider whether you think your scores could be improved by more time revising or different exam conditions.
 Do some research and weigh up whether A Levels will help you reach your goals, or whether other qualifications would be better for you.